canonical/ubuntu-packaging-guide/index.rst

 Ubuntu Packaging Guide
 ==================================================

+Ubuntu is not only a free and open source operating system, its platform is also open and developed in a transparent fashion.
+The source code for every single component can be obtained easily and every single change to the Ubuntu platform can be reviewed.

+This means you can actively get involved in improving it and the community of Ubuntu platform developers is always interested in helping peers getting started.

 The guide is split up into two sections:

 * A list of articles based on tasks, things you want to get done.